Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Introduction

-Machine learning models are routinely used to automate and support decisions about people in consumer finance~\citep[][]{hurley2016credit}, employment~\citep[][]{bogen2018help,raghavan2020mitigating}, and public services~\citep{wykstra2020government,eubanks2018automating,gilman2020poverty}.
-In these domains, companies are increasingly expected -- and in some cases legally required -- to provide explanations to individuals affected by their predictions~\citep{cfpb2024regB, AIBOR, OnlineCivilRightsAct, EUAIAct}.
-In the United States, for example, the \emph{adverse action} provision in the Equal Credit Opportunity Act mandates that lenders provide a list of ``principal reasons'' to consumers who are denied credit~\cite{cfpb2024regB}.
-In the European Union, Article 86 of the AI Act~\citep{EUAIAct} grants individuals a \emph{right to explanation} in ``high risk'' domains ~\citep[see Annex III of][]{EUAIAct}.
+Machine learning models routinely automate and support decisions in consumer finance~\citep[][]{hurley2016credit}, employment~\citep[][]{bogen2018help,raghavan2020mitigating}, and public services~\citep{wykstra2020government,eubanks2018automating,gilman2020poverty}.
+In these domains, companies are increasingly required to provide explanations to decision subjects who receive adverse outcomes (e.g., denied a loan)~\citep{cfpb2024regB, AIBOR, OnlineCivilRightsAct, EUAIAct}.
+In the European Union, for example, Article 86 of the AI Act~\citep{EUAIAct} grants individuals a \emph{right to explanation} in ``high risk'' domains ~\citep[see Annex III of][]{EUAIAct}.
+In the United States, the \emph{adverse action} provision in the Equal Credit Opportunity Act mandates that lenders provide a list of ``principal reasons'' to consumers who are denied credit~\cite{cfpb2024regB}.

-Explanations are a cornerstone of consumer protection in such settings because they may reveal information that consumers can use to exercise broader rights~\citep[][]{edwards2017slave}.
-In the United States, for example, adverse action notices are meant to support: \emph{anti-discrimination} by revealing that a prediction was influenced by protected characteristics; \emph{rectification}, by revealing that a prediction was based on erroneous information; and \emph{recourse}, by revealing how they could attain a desired prediction in the future~\citep{taylor1980meeting,selbst2018intuitive}.
-In the European Union, the right to an explanation in the GDPR is meant to reveal information that consumers could use to contest their decisions or request human review~\citep[][]{kaminski2021right}.
+Explanations are a cornerstone of consumer protection in such domains because they may reveal information that consumers could use to exercise their broader rights~\citep[][]{edwards2017slave}.
+In the European Union, for instance, the right to an explanation in the GDPR is meant to reveal information that consumers could use to contest their decisions or request human review~\citep[][]{kaminski2021right}.
+Likewise, in the United States, adverse action notices are meant to support: \emph{anti-discrimination}, by revealing that a prediction was based on protected characteristics; \emph{rectification}, by revealing that a prediction was based on erroneous information; and \emph{recourse}, by revealing how to attain a desired prediction in the future~\citep{taylor1980meeting,selbst2018intuitive}.

-Many explainability mandates are developed in the absence of clear directives regarding the appropriate structure and construction methodology for explanations.
-This ambiguity exists partly because many mandates are new -- with policy makers debating how to enforce them -- or have not yet become law.
-In the United States, where the adverse action requirement has been in place for over half a century, companies provide consumers with feature-highlighting explanations that list the most important features for their prediction.
-They typically generate these explanations using feature attribution methods such as SHAP~\citep{lundberg2017unified} and LIME~\citep{ribeiro2016should}, scoring features in terms of their relative contribution to the prediction and including the top-scoring features in a letter to consumers.
-This approach has been recognized as a principled attempt to identify ``principal reasons'' and has gained wide-spread adoption due to its simplicity~\citep[see e.g., recommendations in][]{FinRegLab2023}.